mui/mui-x/docs/data/tree-view/rich-tree-view/items/items.md

 If it is false:

-- Arrow keys will not focus disabled items and, the next non-disabled item will be focused.
+- Arrow keys will not focus disabled items, and the next non-disabled item will be focused.
 - Typing the first character of a disabled item's label will not focus the item.
 - Mouse or keyboard interaction will not expand/collapse disabled items.
 - Mouse or keyboard interaction will not select disabled items.
-- Shift + arrow keys will skip disabled items and, the next non-disabled item will be selected.
+- Shift + arrow keys will skip disabled items, and the next non-disabled item will be selected.
 - Programmatic focus will not focus disabled items.

 If it is true: